karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

     while preserving strongly typed overloads for call sites.

 - Interop: added projection‑aware typed query results note for entity-manager at .stan/interop/entity-manager/projection-aware-typed-query-results.md (type-only K channel through QueryOptions/Result/SQF; no runtime changes)

+- DX: removeKeys literal overloads (token-aware)
+  - Added overloads to EntityClient.getItem/getItems that narrow return types when options.removeKeys is a literal true/false.
+No runtime changes.
+  - Added tuple-aware overloads for token-aware calls with attributes declared as const tuples; results narrow to Pick<…> over those keys, combined with removeKeys literal when provided.

+- QueryBuilder typing (CF-aware, optional)
+  - Tightened addRangeKeyCondition param types: indexToken accepts ITS, and when a config literal (CF) is supplied, the condition.property narrows to the index’s rangeKey; otherwise remains string.
+No runtime changes.